jrdegbe/thamesthrive-api/docs/events/event_tracking.md

 ## Event registration

-To register an event with Tracardi, you will need to send a POST request to the `/track` endpoint on the server where Tracardi is installed.
+To register an event with ThamesThrive, you will need to send a POST request to the `/track` endpoint on the server where ThamesThrive is installed.

-You need to write a code that will connect to the POST method to the url e.g. http://tracardi.page.com/track and send the data about event plus additional information on the source and session.
+You need to write a code that will connect to the POST method to the url e.g. http://ThamesThrive.page.com/track and send the data about event plus additional information on the source and session.

 ```json title="Example of track data payload" linenums="1" hl_lines="13-24"
 {